Lemoncode/svelte-workshop/00-boiler-typescript/Readme.md

 # Summary

-In this example, we will create a project from scratch using _deGit_ and then add support for _TypeScript_
+In this example, we will create a project from scratch using _vite\_\_ choosing \_TypeScript_ as the language, and install svelte prettier plugin.

 # Step By Step Guide